pyeventsourcing/eventsourcing/README.md

 ```

-Create a new aggregate.
+Create a new aggregate by calling application methods.

 ```python
 world_id = application.create_world('Earth')
 ```

+Evolve the state of the application's aggregates by calling
-Call command method.
+command method.

 ```python
 # Call command method.